nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 You can tell your, you can tell your superiors, that we do have skilled labor, or we do have skills and and things that we can offer as part of the alliance.
 But we do wish to be, we do wish to be separate, as I imagine your people would wish as well given how we were introduced.
 Same here, smirks.
 But we are willing to work towards bridging that gap that was created in our introduction.
 Well, let us speak to our people, and then let's start that repair process, and we'll kinda move forward.

-And after we figure out this I mean, I would agree with Elwar.
+And after we figure out this I mean, I would agree with Alwor.
 We I would love to come back and have a conversation about all of the other things.
 We will look forward to your arrival, and, we will, or we will look forward to your return.
 And if there's anybody else that comes, we will be cautious, but, endeavor to make sure that we're not causing any more rifts between our peoples.
 If you do have somebody that does come, he basically pulls out like a what looks to be like a tattered, a tattered piece of fabric.

 Have them bring this.
 This will let us know that they are a friend.
 Yeah.
 When you look at the, when when you look at the piece of fabric, you see basically it's like a, it's it's basically a regular, a regular piece of, like, off white fabric that has a yellow jagged design on it that looks almost as if it were a mouth.
 Oh, makes sense.